kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 ### Applications registration from templates

-It is now possible to register new applications using predefined templates.
-In this case, all you need to do is select a template and fill in values for all placeholders that a given template requires.
+It is now possible to register new Applications using predefined templates.
+In this case, all you need to do is select a template and fill in the values for all placeholders that a given template requires.

 ![Application template](./application-template.png)